Adithya-R-Iyer/Chatting_App_MAD-MiniProject/README.md

 # Chatting_App_MAD-MiniProject
-This is a Chatting application similar to whats app... but with more advanced and useful features -> This App is build as a part of the MAD Lab Mini-Project (6th Sem VTU curriculum)<br>
+This is a Chatting application similar to whats app... but with more advanced and useful features<br>
+-> This App is build as a part of the MAD Lab Mini-Project (6th Sem VTU curriculum)<br>
 -> Do check out our app in the release section<br>
 -> All the Reference Images are attached below<br>